Infraviored/Remind2Rest/readme.md

-# HealthNotifier
+# Remind2Rest

-**HealthNotifier** is an interactive application tailored to promote better health habits, especially for those who spend extended periods in front of a computer.
+**Remind2Rest** is an interactive application tailored to promote better health habits, especially for those who spend extended periods in front of a computer.
 By leveraging visual cues and reminders, it helps users to take breaks, relax their eyes, and maintain proper posture.

 ## Features